Whether you’re looking to join one of our public sessions or hiring the sauna for your own group session here are a few FAQ’s answered

 Please bring a towel to sit on and another to dry off or change under.
 We also recommend bringing plenty of water to stay hydrated and wearing appropriate swimwear during your sauna session.

-Saunas provide amazing therapeutic benefits for health and wellbeing when used safely.
-On the day of your visit, our staff will offer guidance on safe sauna use, and it is essential that you follow this advice.
-By participating, you agree to our terms and conditions and acknowledge that it is your responsibility to manage your own health and recognize your personal limits.
-Use of the sauna is entirely at your own risk.
+Saunas offer powerful therapeutic benefits when used safely.
+On the day of your visit, our team will guide you through safe sauna practice, and it is essential that you follow this advice.
+By taking part, you agree to our terms and conditions and accept responsibility for managing your own health, comfort, and personal limits.
+Sauna use is at your own risk.

-We reserve the right to refuse entry or remove anyone who is intoxicated or poses a health and safety risk, without refund.
-Alcohol is not permitted within the sauna premises.
+We reserve the right to refuse entry or remove anyone who is intoxicated or poses a health and safety risk.
+Alcohol is not permitted on the sauna premises.

-Children under the age of 16 are allowed only during private bookings and must be accompanied by an adult on a one-to-one basis.
+Unless agreed ahead of your booking, Children under 16 are welcome only during private hires and must be supervised on a one-to-one basis by a responsible adult.

-For the safety of others, please do not use the sauna if you have a respiratory infection.
+For the comfort and safety of others, please do not attend if you have a respiratory infection.

-By booking and using the sauna, you agree to follow all guidelines and accept full responsibility for your health and safety during the session.
+By booking and participating in a session, you agree to follow all guidance provided by our staff and accept full responsibility for your health and wellbeing during your visit.

 General Safety: